gkorpal/gkorpal.github.io/_reading/book-list.md

    * **Topics in Number Theory (Volumes I and II)** by *W. J. LeVeque*: The best place to understand the proof of Roth's theorem and Delaunay-Nagell theorem (discussed in the volume 2 part).
 The volume 1 part can be used as an introduction to elementary number theory.
    * **Elliptic curves: A computational approach** by *S. Schmitt, and H. Zimmer*:  It nicely complements Silverman's book, providing a path into the computational theory of elliptic curves.
 It includes the determination of torsion groups, computations concerning the Mordell–Weil group, especially concerning the rank and a basis of that group, height calculations, and the determination of integral and, more generally, S-integral points.
 * **Diophantine Geometry: An Introduction** by *M. Hindry and J. H. Silverman*: The study of Diophantine equations using tools from algebraic number theory and "classical" algebraic geometry.
 It contains the proof of the four fundamental finiteness theorems: Mordell-Weil Theorem, Roth's theorem, Siegel's theorem, and Faltings' theorem (Bombieri's proof based on Vojta's).
 Also see the short lecture series based on this book by [Elisa Lorenzo García](https://www.youtube.com/playlist?list=PLLxG_np9o-2ciLuPbuuU-38IRor2nt29b).
-  * **Rational Points on Elliptic Curves** by *J. H. Silverman and J. Tate*: One of the most accessible introduction to the world of elliptic curves, especially the theory of heights (major part of Diophantine geometry).
-I read the chapters I to III of this book a while ago for Mordell’s theorem (the special case of elliptic curves with a rational point of order two).
+  * **Rational Points on Elliptic Curves** by *J. H. Silverman and J. Tate*: One of the most accessible introductions to the world of elliptic curves, especially the theory of heights (a major part of Diophantine geometry).
+I read chapters I to III of this book a while ago for Mordell’s theorem (the special case of elliptic curves with a rational point of order two).
 The appendix on projective geometry is also great.
-It also contains a nice exposition on Lenstra's elliptic curve facotrization method.
+It also contains a nice exposition on Lenstra’s elliptic curve factorization method.
   * **Diophantine Approximation** by *W. M. Schmidt*: Standard reference for the general theory.
 Also contains proofs of theorems belonging to "Geometry of Numbers."
   * **Exploring the Number Jungle: A Journey into Diophantine Analysis** by *E. B. Burger*: A beautiful little book ([MAA](https://www.maa.org/press/maa-reviews/exploring-the-number-jungle-a-journey-into-diophantine-analysis)).
 * **Rational Points on Varieties** by *B. Poonen*: It provides a good introduction to the theory of obstructions to rational points on a variety, while briefly discussing other useful tools like étale cohomology and its relation to Weil conjectures.
 However, I have only read the first four chapters which discuss basic stuff.
 The book draft is [available online](https://math.mit.edu/~poonen/papers/Qpoints.pdf).